Our ¾ time minister, works on M, T, W, TH, as well as most Sunday mornings. He is off on Friday and Saturday, and also

 Rev. DL’s gifts, talents, and connections with the UUCSC community are clearly evident on Sundays from the pulpit, as they lead our services and delivers thoughtful sermons that never fail to inspire our congregation.
 DL’s depth of knowledge, empathy, and caring shine brightly through each and every week.
 Beyond Sundays, however, Rev. DL has quickly taken an active role in many social justice efforts across Rhode Island as well as nationally.
 DL works closely with the Unitarian Universalist Association (UUA) and its human rights initiatives, sharing a special dedication in the support of immigrant rights.
 Rev. DL leads by example to further social justice locally, state-wide, and beyond.

-In June of 2020, at the UUA General Assembly national gathering in Providence, Rhode Island, Reverend DL Helfer will receive Final Fellowship as a Unitarian Universalist minister.
+In June of 2020, at the UUA General Assembly national gathering in Providence, Rhode Island, Reverend DL Helfer received Final Fellowship as a Unitarian Universalist minister.
 We congratulate DL, and we feel truly blessed to have this amazing, generous, heartwarming person as our settled minister.

 Read their musings at their BLOG site, More Together Than Alone.